Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group Fairness Metrics: Relation to standard group fairness criteria

-Predictive parity (also called PPV parity~\cite{baumann2022sufficiency} or outcome test~\cite{simoiu2017problem}) is defined as $P(Y=1|D=1, A=0)=P(Y=1|D=1, A=1)$, i.e., it requires parity of positive predictive value (PPV) rates across groups $a \in A$. \begin{proposition}[Predictive parity as utility-based fairness] If $w_{11}$ and $w_{10}$ do not depend on the group membership ($w_{1y} \perp a$), and $w_{11} \neq w_{10}$, then the egalitarian pattern fairness condition with $J=D$ and $j=\{1\}$ is equivalent to predictive parity. \end{proposition} The formal proof of Proposition~\ref{prop:predictive_parity_as_utility} can be found in Appendix~\ref{proof:predictive_parity_as_utility}.
-Compared to equality of opportunity, predictive parity requires an equal share of individuals to be of type $Y=1$ among those subgroups of $A$ who receive the decision $D=1$.
-This corresponds to the claims differentiator $j = \{1\}$ for $J=D$.
-Thus, we simply require the utility weights $w_{11}$ and $w_{10}$ to be unequal and independent of $a$.
-As is the case for the other group fairness criteria, there are differences regarding the degree to which the two notions of fairness are fulfilled (predictive parity and the utility-based fairness under the conditions specified in Proposition~\ref{prop:predictive_parity_as_utility}): \begin{corollary}[Partial fulfillment of predictive parity in terms of utility-based fairness] Suppose that the degree to which predictive parity is fulfilled is defined as the absolute difference in the ratio of individuals that are of type $Y=1$ among all those that are assigned the decision $D=1$ across groups, i.e., $|P(Y=1|D=1,A=0) - P(Y=1|D=1, A=1)|$.
-If $w_{11}$ and $w_{10}$ do not depend on the group membership ($w_{1y} \perp a$), $w_{11} \neq w_{10}$, $J=D$, and $j=\{1\}$, then the degree to which egalitarianism is fulfilled is equivalent to the degree to which predictive parity is fulfilled, multiplied by $|w_{11} - w_{10}|$. \end{corollary} The formal proof of Corollary~\ref{cor:partial_fulfillment_of_predictive_parity} can be found in Appendix~\ref{proof:partial_fulfillment_of_predictive_parity}.
+\textbf{Predictive parity} (also called PPV parity~\cite{baumann2022sufficiency} or outcome test~\cite{simoiu2017problem}) is defined as $P(Y=1|D=1, A=0)=P(Y=1|D=1, A=1)$.
+It requires parity of positive predictive value (PPV) rates across groups $a \in A$. \begin{proposition}[Predictive parity as utility-based fairness] If $w_{11}$ and $w_{10}$ do not depend on the group membership ($w_{1y} \perp a$), and $w_{11} \neq w_{10}$, then the egalitarian pattern fairness condition with $J=D$ and $j \in \{1\}$ is equivalent to predictive parity. \end{proposition} The formal proof of Proposition~\ref{prop:predictive_parity_as_utility} can be found in Appendix~\ref{proof:predictive_parity_as_utility}. \footnote{See Corollary~\ref{cor:partial_fulfillment_of_predictive_parity} in Appendix~\ref{app:Additional_corollaries} for the extension to a partial fulfillment of predictive parity.} \textsuperscript{,} \footnote{ Notice that the fairness notion \textit{well-calibration} is related to PPV parity but it is defined for scores instead of binary decisions: $P(Y = 1|S = s,A=0) = P(Y = 1|S = s,A=1)$.
+This requires that for each predicted score $s \in S$, individuals of all groups $a$ have equal chances of belonging to the positive class~\cite{chouldechova2017fair}.
+Our proposed approach is equivalent to satisfying well-calibration if $J=S$, $w_{s1}=1$, $w_{s0}=0$, and using an egalitarian pattern of justice.
+In this case, the claim differentiator is the predicted score $s$, and all possible values of $s$ need to be considered.
+Notice that, in this special case, the DS utility weights (denoted by $w_{sy}$) only depend on $Y$ and are uniform across the entire range of scores.
+If one wants to extend well-calibration to take score-specific consequences of outcomes into account, this can be done easily by introducing score-specific utilities $w_{sy}$.
+The stronger definition of well-calibration ($P(Y = 1|S = s,A=0) = P(Y = 1|S = s,A=1) = s$), which is sometimes also called \textit{calibration by groups}~\cite{fairmlbook} or \textit{calibration within groups}~\cite{kleinberg2016inherent,verma2018fairness}, is equivalent to requiring that $\forall a \in A, \forall s \in S \;\;E(U_{DS}|J=s,A=a)=s$, for $J=S$, $w_{s1}=1$, $w_{s0}=0$.
+Here, the pattern is stronger than just egalitarianism. }